Yes/No Questions (Interrogative Sentence)

 Yes, I often did.

-Yes/No questions negative form:
+Yes/No questions in negative form:

 These questions are crafted in a way that implies an unexpected or contrary situation.